 The use of an alternative rate is at the discretion of the Commissioner and is not at the election of the taxpayer.
+A taxpayer may submit an application requesting the Commissioner to prescribe an alternative rate, however, the Commissioner may also mero motu30 exercise this discretion and apply an alternative rate.
 The Commissioner will take into account the facts and circumstances of each case and will determine whether the rates prescribed in the definition of "ruling exchange rate" in section 24I(1) are inappropriate.